35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Residential floorspace makes up about 40% of the total \[CHECK] and has also been increased by a similar percentage, from the amount allowed under the original permission.
 This will only result in a relatively small increase of about 189 units of housing though, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post Grenfell. **^x2ii**

+In contrast to the latitude given to BL regarding what they will build, their affordable housing obligations are precisely limited.
+The new permission requires just **233** social rented homes - the 79 already built on Plot K1 (Roberts Close), four units not delivered on Plot A1 and 150 promised as part of the next tranche of 1,000 homes, to be built on Zone L **^x3**.
+The small \[WHY?] possibility of further affordable housing of any kind will then depend on viabilility reviews, mid-way through and at the end of the scheme.